 Shopping, as fun as it can be, is a real pain in the ass for lots of women.
 Not necessarily because we don’t have time or are picky about what we like to wear, but because of the (often) crappy way clothes fit.

 For so many women, trying to find clothes that properly fit is practically impossible.
 Lots of companies use tactics like vanity sizing, which leads to nothing but annoyance and confusion (if you’re a size 8 at one store, how can you then be a size 14 somewhere else?).

 So it’s no wonder that shopping, especially for women who wear anything larger than a size 8, can be a truly frustrating experience.
 While many women openly lament the lack of clothing options for those who wear larger sizes, one woman is taking the conversation a step further.

-Katie Sturino, who runs the fashion blog The 12ish Style, has started the hashtag #makemysize, which is set up to openly call out brands for not making more inclusive clothing sizes.
-Sturino started the hashtag after an online clothing order she received was full of clothing that didn’t fit.
+Katie Sturino, who runs the fashion blog The 12ish Style, started the hashtag #makemysize, which is set up to openly call out brands for not making more inclusive clothing sizes, after an online order she received was full of clothing that didn’t fit.
 Understandably pissed off, she took to her Instagram account to bring attention to her all-too-common problem.

 In an Instagram post highlighting her other incredibly popular hashtag, #SuperSizeTheLook, Katie shared her motivation for starting #MakeMySize: